Even though my kids are still young, I have already spent years taking them from one activity to another.

 If the activities you sign up for are just for fun and for the kids to be physically active, you probably don’t need to sign up for every session or every season.

 Sometimes everyone needs a change and if you have no interest in becoming a regular hockey or soccer mom, find an activity with better timings or just take the season off.
+There are plenty of activities that kids can enjoy at home on their own and with the family.

 My final tip is to make sure you are not living vicariously through your children – as in trying to get them to do things you wish you could have done in your youth!